-Most likely, the next global financial crisis will not only be met with some likely new forms of government bank bailouts, it has already and will likely be further met with bank bail-ins as many unsecured creditors and even average Joe’s bank deposits possibly get frozen and eventually taken according to the bankrupting bank's losses.
+Most likely, the next global financial crisis will not only be met with some likely new forms of government bank bailouts, but it may also be further met with bank bail-ins as many unsecured creditors and even average Joe’s bank deposits possibly get frozen and eventually taken according to the bankrupting bank's losses.

 The FSB states the following on page 5, 2nd paragraph:

 With these new supranational laws, executed by the G20 (on behalf of the BIS’ FSB), any and all winning megabank derivative gamblers are now 1st in line creditors.

 Joe Public is an unsecured creditor, who would be lucky to get some diluted equity shares in a ring-fenced reformed bank as compensation for his lost checking and or savings account funds.

 If you have a bank account with a ‘mark to model’ potentially bankrupt bank, or maybe with whom the BIS’ FSB calls Global Systemically Important Banks (see G-SIBs on page 3).
 Time is running out for you to reconsider who you are doing business with.

 We should all be preparing a defense, in case it ever goes global.